RichMcL/mastering-es6-higher-order-functions-for-arrays/post.md

 }
 ```

-See how difficult it is to grasp the functioning of this code in a glance.
+See how difficult it is to grasp the functionality of this code in a glance?
 There is some code repetition (```if```/```else``` blocks), which makes it harder to notice important varying details (the number of starships per type).
 It is also not crystal clear what is the output of this code.

 ### 1) Array.prototype.forEach